Koreans in Peru: Migration history

 The first Korean migrant to Peru is believed to have been Park Man-bok, who was invited to Peru to coach the women's national volleyball team in 1972.
 Under his tutelage, the team would go on to a variety of successes in the 1980s, culminating in the winning of a silver medal for their country at the 1988 Summer Olympics in Seoul.

 However, few of Park's countrymen joined him in Peru; as late as 1985, there were only nine Korean families resident in the country, totalling 27 individuals.
 A large portion did not come directly from Korea, but had instead first settled in Bolivia, Paraguay, or Chile.
 The population began to increase in 1993, as the economic and social situation in Peru stabilised; during the 1990s, roughly two or three new Korean families arrived in Peru every month.
 However, after 1997, their population fell by nearly 56% from 1,774 to just 788 by 2005, largely due to outward migration to Mexico and Guatemala in 1998 and 1999; some of those who had arrived via Chile also returned there.

 By 2011, Peru's Korean population had recovered slightly to 1,305.
 According to South Korean government statistics, 24 took up Peruvian nationality, 342 stayed in Peru as permanent residents, 30 were international students, and the remaining 909 had other kinds of visas.

+In May 2020, the Korean community in the country attracted media headlines after donating more than 80,000 soles worth of personal protective equipment (PPE) for health professionals fighting the coronavirus pandemic in affected regions in the north and east of the country.